mseag/sea-flash/README.md

 `endUID` *Optional*

 : Optional end UID for last flashcard.
 If not given, will be something like 50.

+`cardsPerAccordion` *Optional*

+: Optional number of flashcards to orgranize by accordion group.
+The accordion group defaults to collapsed, and can be expanded.
+If not given, will be 250.
+This cannot be larger than `endUID`.

 ## Pre-requisites and Usage